Jeffreys73110/IMS_UDP_S/README.md

 If wireshark shows the server always responds 401 responses for register packets, it has follows causes:
 * **Check if the parameters of SIP content are filled out wrong values, such as Call-ID, Branch?**
 	It probably has bugs.
 Debug or re-execute the server.
-* **Check if 401 responses with wrong gtp teids?**
+* **Check if 401 responses with wrong gtp teid?**
 	It probably has bugs.
 Debug or re-execute the server.
-* Check if SIP TCP connection established or rejected successfully?
+* **Check if SIP TCP connection established or rejected successfully?**
-	The cause of the problem is that TCP forwarding failed, which has bugs.
+	The cause of the problem is that TCP forwarding failed in EPC_Server, which has bugs.
 Debug or re-execute the server.

 #### 404 Not Found
 If wireshark shows 404 Not Found when inviting, please check follows: